GCollector/recostly2/CALCULATOR_REQUIREMENTS.md

 ## Regression Prevention

-Before making ANY changes to Calculator.tsx or MortgageResults.tsx:
+Before making ANY changes to Calculator.tsx, MortgageResults.tsx, or SharedCalculation.tsx:
 1. Read this requirements document completely
 2. Verify the change maintains the two-step structure
 3. Check that visual design requirements are preserved